This content in this section provides in introduction to HSAs and covers the basics of this type of account.

 - Ensure that withdrawals for non-qualified expenses are added back to gross income

 - Keep all records that support withdrawals from your account.
-Further’s E-Vault electronic document storage system is a convenient tool you can use to keep track of your important health care receipts and documents
+Further’s My Records and Receipts electronic document storage system is a convenient tool you can use to keep track of your important health care receipts and documents

 - Complete the required tax form (Form 8889) and attach it to Form 1040